samplekusodzi/Berthina_Henry/README.md

-# Berthina_Henry
+# Corruption In Ghana
+## Corruption in Kwabenya
-This project is about solving Ghana's Biggest Problem, corruption
+- This project is about solving Ghana's Biggest Problem, corruption